openai/gpt-oss/compatibility-test/README.md

-# Work in progress
+# API Compatibility Test

-This script uses the Agents SDK in TypeScript and the underlying OpenAI client to verify the shape of the API calls but also whether the API performs tool calling.
+This script uses the Agents SDK in TypeScript and the underlying OpenAI client to verify the shape of the API calls but also whether the API performs tool calling.\

+## What it tests

+1.

+## How to run

 0. Run `npm install` in this directory.
 1. Update `providers.ts` to create an entry for the API to test.
-Change `vllm` to the provider name of your choice
+Change `vllm` to the provider name of your choice.
+Use `chat` for Chat Completions tests and `responses` for Responses API tests.
 2. Run an initial quick test to make sure things work.
 This will only run one test

 ```